Museum Program – “The Coast Guard on Coronado Beach, Yesterday, Today, & Tomorrow”

-This event has been postponed.
-New date to be announced soon.
 Ticketed Event – Join us as The Thompson-Browne Band sets the mood for this wonderful evening event.
-Each ticket holder receives a catered meal, drink service sponsored by SoNapa and NSB Brewing, and a free raffle ticket as we give away prizes donated by […]
+Each ticket holder receives a catered meal, drink service sponsored by SoNapa and NSB Brewing, and a free raffle ticket as we give away prizes donated by New Smyrna Beach’s finest restaurants and retail shops.
+Attendees also have […]

 “The Life, Death and Resurgence of Florida-Native Tea” With Mark Steele